February 27, 2019

 These are some of the questions we’ll explore during the ISOJ panel, “Covering an online president: White House press corps in the age of Twitter.”

 Texas Tribune CEO and co-founder Evan Smith will moderate the panel, which will be held on Saturday, April 13, from 4:45 to 6 p.m.
 The panel will be the grand finale of the 20th anniversary of ISOJ, which will take place April 12-13 at the University of Texas at Austin’s Blanton Museum of Art.
-(You can register here and view the program here.)
+(You can view the program here.)

 Smith will be joined by an all-star lineup of White House correspondents: